christoskechagias/xaar/README.md

 ## Features

-The XAAR includes the following features:
+The Xaar includes the following features:

 - User authentication and authorization
 - Product browsing and search